Computation of Greeks under rough Volterra stochastic volatility models using the Malliavin calculus approach: Methodology for computation of Greeks

-Let $\theta$ now be a model parameter and our goal is to calculate the corresponding Greek, in particular the partial derivative with respect to it, see Definition~\ref{d:greeks}.
-For example from \eqref{e:S_t} and using the Fubini's theorem we may write
+Note that $V$ is an adapted process and then $D_t V_s$ is null if $t>s$ and $D_s D_t V_u$ is null if $s$ or $t$ is greater than $u$.
+Let $\theta$ be a model parameter.
+Our goal is to calculate the corresponding Greek, in particular the partial derivative with respect to it, see Definition~\ref{d:greeks}.
+For example from \eqref{e:S_t} and using Fubini's theorem we may write

 where we denoted